ReachFive/fake-smtp-server/README.md

 Fake SMTP Server is a fake SMTP server for development teams to test emails sent from the development and staging environments without spamming real customers.

+## API

-Received mails are listed on `http://localhost:1080/emails by default, and looks like this:
+Received mails are listed on `http://localhost:1080/api/emails by default, and looks like this:

 ```json
 [